 Immediate Past President

 Sharron first became aware of Parents Victoria, as so many do, during a trying time at her children’s primary school.
 She decided to join the small but dedicated group of volunteers on the PV State Executive in 2005.
-In 2010 Sharron became President of Parents Victoria and also took on the position of Victorian Vice President to the Australian Council of State School Organisations, the peak body representing parents in public schools in the national education arena.
+From 2010 to 2018 Sharron was President of Parents Victoria, performing the leadership duties until December 2022.
+The Board invited Sharron to remain on the Board as Immediate Past President which she accepted.
+From 2020 to 2023, Sharron was also President of ACSSO, the peak body representing parents in public schools in the national education arena.
+Sharron is the current ACSSO member representative for Victoria.
+Sharron continues to be a strong advocate for public education and a longstanding, committed volunteer.

 Trish is an experienced Leadership Coach, which has given her the opportunity to work with many different levels of leadership and to develop resourceful ways to create focused, strategic and action-driven negotiations and discussions.
 She runs her own coaching consultancy and has extensive experience in sales and relationship management.